Biweekly update 5/08/25

-- Began segregating material from inside the upper complex building for offsite disposal.
+- Removed contaminated material from inside the upper complex building, and packaged material for offsite disposal.

 Security cameras have been installed at the